 Months of entry

-We are committed to developing our postgraduates into skilled researchers who can conduct rigorous research using a variety of methodologies and methods.
-Supervision can be offered in any of the areas of departmental activity, as reflected in the research interests of our staff.
+We're committed to developing our postgraduates into skilled researchers who can conduct rigorous research using a variety of methods and analytic techniques.

 Qualification and course duration